What is a payday loan?

 If you are claiming benefits and are desperately in need of cash, you may be able to get a Budgeting Loan or Budgeting Advance from the government.
 You can borrow up to £800 interest-free depending on your circumstances.

 Alternatively, if you are considering taking out a payday loan to pay for everyday items such as food or heating you might be able to get help from a welfare assistance scheme instead.
-Your local scheme may be able to provide vouchers, food banks, furniture or pre-payment cards.
+Your local scheme may be able to provide vouchers, access to a food bank, furniture or pre-payment cards.

-There are numerous cheaper alternatives to a payday loan, make sure you consider them all before opting for expensive quick cash from a payday lender.
+There are numerous cheaper alternatives to a payday loan, they can include low interest loans or interest-free credit cards.
+It's worth considering them all before opting for expensive quick cash from a payday lender.